Chapter 2 : 2. Trusting Hearts

-Dillon clutched the over-sized basket to himself protectively.
+Dillon clung to the over-sized basket.
 "No," he mumbled.
 “Are you?”
 Now that she was asking questions, he was getting nervous.

 “No. I live over there."
 She pointed to the Inn.
 The early evening was already casting tall shadows over the building, bringing the lamp posts to life and putting everything in a flame-lit haze.
 It looked like all the other Inns that Dillon had seen, and he'd seen enough of them to know that they weren't anyone's real home.
 Maybe she was more like him than he'd first thought.

 Wren nudged him gently with her elbow.
 "Would you like to come with me and get something to eat?
 We could talk to my mum for a bit.
 Maybe she can help.”